lmarecha-creator/mcafeecloudguru/content/190moreinformation/030_Intro_Kubernetes/060_helm/helm_intro/_index.md

 + Lab 1: Cloud Security Scans
      - A configuration issue will need to be resolved.
      - A data compliance issue will need to be resolved.
-+ Lab 2:  CI/CD Developer Workflows - Protect insecure CloudFormation Templates
++ Lab 2:  CI/CD Developer Workflows - Protect insecure Azure Resource Manager Templates
-     - Learn about Micrsoft Devops
+     - Learn about Micrsoft Azure DevOps
-     - Connect MVISION Cloud to MS Devops
+     - Connect MVISION Cloud to Microsoft Azure DevOps
-     - Correct identified issues in CloudFormation Templates (easy, medium, hard)
+     - Correct identified issues in Azure Resource Manager Templates (easy, medium, hard)